shayshayunc/VDD-Up-to-8k-resolution/README.md

 Start at the [Indirect Display Driver Model Overview](https://msdn.microsoft.com/en-us/library/windows/hardware/mt761968(v=vs.85).aspx) on MSDN.

-## Customizing the sample ##
+### Code structure ###

 The sample driver code is very simplistic and does nothing more than enumerate a single monitor when its device enters the D0/started power state.
-Throughout the code, there are `TODO` blocks with important information on implementing functionality in a production driver.

-### Code structure ###
+The IDD runs in Session 0 without any components running in the user session, so any driver instability will not affect the stability of the system as a whole.
+The IDD is a user-mode only model with no support for kernel-mode components.
+As such, the driver is able to use any DirectX APIs in order to process the desktop image.
+In fact, the IddCx provides the desktop image to encode in a DirectX surface.

 * `Direct3DDevice` class
     * Contains logic for enumerating the correct render GPU from DXGI and creating a D3D device.